JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - `gallery_v2.images` is intentionally unseeded for now because the current live schema does not catalog images yet; a later backfill should derive canonical image rows from a trusted S3 inventory path rather than the current ad hoc API shape.
 - The backend still queries unqualified `public` table names, so `gallery_v2` remains an experimental schema until code adds schema qualification or a dedicated search path.
 - Only `/api/db` is schema-aware right now; the rest of the DB-backed read and edit routes still assume `public` and would need the same abstraction before end-to-end v2 testing through the full backend surface.
+- The schema comparison Test Page currently samples random images, so repeated runs or a matched-image mode would make public-vs-v2 timing comparisons less noisy.
 - Red-tag exclusion currently depends on right click; a mobile-safe exclusion affordance is still worth adding.
 - There are stale tag utilities and duplicate context files that should either be removed or realigned.
 - Local backend env and session settings still need one explicit reference note for browser validation: `JWT_SECRET`, `DATABASE_URL`, `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, `PATREON_CLIENT_ID`, `PATREON_CLIENT_SECRET`, `PATREON_REDIRECT_URI`, `FRONTEND_URL`, `AUTH_COOKIE_NAME`, `AUTH_TOKEN_EXPIRES_IN`, `AUTH_COOKIE_SECURE`, and `OAUTH_REDIRECT_MODE`.